thinktandem/thinktandem.io/src/content/articles/lando-platform-workflow.md

 * Use build processes
 * Allow many developers to easily collaborate
 * Are consistent from project to project
-* Spin up automated QA environments for manual testing
 * Facilitate peer code review
-* Deploy changes to production often
+* Automatically spin up QA environments for manual testing
 * Automate common linting, code standard, unit and functional tests
 * Provide some automated mechanism for deployment to production
+* Deploy changes to production often

 Good workflows that do the above almost always provide substantial time (read: $$$) savings during development.
 Not to mention they also produce a less frustrating collaborative experience for developers.

 Of course, the downside of implementing these complex workflows is that they themselves also take a considerable amount of time to set up. *Good automation and tight integration between disparate systems ain't easy, or cheap.*

-That's why we've developed a couple of easy-to-get-rolling start states to kickstart your dev workflow.
-Including a killer one for Drupal 8 that uses:
+That's why we've developed a couple of easy-to-get-rolling ways to kickstart your dev workflow, including a killer one for Drupal 8 that uses:

 * [**Lando**](https://github.com/lando/lando) - For Docker/container based local development
 * [**GitHub**](http://github.com) - For `git` repo management and [GitHub Flow](https://guides.github.com/introduction/flow/)
 * [**Platform.sh**](http://platform.sh) - For awesome hosting and manual QA environments
 * [**Travis CI**](https://travis-ci.org/) - For automated testing

-You can consult the full example [over here](https://github.com/thinktandem/platformsh-example-drupal8) or read more below on how to get spin up on this awesome dev workflow.
+You can jump straight to the [full example](https://github.com/thinktandem/platformsh-example-drupal8) now, or continue reading these step-by-step instructions on how to get yourself spun up on this awesome dev workflow.

 What You'll Need
 ----------------

-Before you kick off you'll need to make sure you have a few things:
+Before you kick off, you'll need to make sure you have a few things:

 1. [Lando installed](https://docs.devwithlando.io/installation/installing.html)
 1. A GitHub account (ideally with your SSH key(s) added)